Foreign travel advice

 • prosecution

-The risk of arrest and detention is greater for those, including for dual nationals, who have previously been involved in activities within Belarus or on social media which the authorities have since classed as illegal.
+The risk of arrest and detention is greater for those, including for dual nationals, who have previously been involved in activities inside or outside of Belarus, or on social media, which the authorities have since classed as illegal.

 Mobile phones and other personal items may be seized and inspected by the authorities, including at the border upon entering Belarus.

-The Belarusian authorities are facilitating Russia’s war against Ukraine.
-Russian military operations are taking place inside Belarus.
-The situation is unpredictable and could escalate without warning.
-This has increased the risk of conflict within Belarusian borders.
-If conflict takes place, FCDO’s ability to offer consular assistance may be limited.
+The Belarusian regime is facilitating Russia’s war against Ukraine.
+Russian military activity is taking place inside Belarus.
+The situation is unpredictable and there is a low risk that direct conflict linked to the war in Ukraine may spread to Belarus.
+In the unlikely event that a conflict starts, FCDO’s ability to support British nationals may be limited.
 Events in Ukraine are fast-moving.

-There is high risk of military activity in places where there are Russian and Belarusian military personnel and equipment, including:
+There is a higher risk of military activity in places where there are Russian and Belarusian military personnel and equipment, including:

 Avoid restricted areas reserved for military exercises or operations.
-Do not take photographs of security forces’ activity (including police and military), and establishments or sites of strategic importance, including government buildings and critical infrastructure.
-This is illegal.
+It’s illegal to take photographs of police or military personnel, or locations of strategic importance, including government buildings and critical infrastructure.
 There may not be warning signs in locations where prohibitions are in place.
 If in doubt, leave potentially restricted areas immediately.

 Monitor local media, sign up to get email notifications when this advice is updated, and read our advice on how to deal with a crisis overseas.